 Michael Alexis, TeamBuilding

-Entrepreneurs will spend a tremendous amount of time structuring every aspect of their startup, but often make the mistake of not placing much emphasis on organizing their tax obligations or simply don’t understand the impact of taxes clearly.
+Entrepreneurs will spend a tremendous amount of time structuring every aspect of their startup company, but often make the mistake of not placing much emphasis on organizing their tax obligations or simply don’t understand the impact of taxes clearly.
 You should take the time to understand your unanticipated tax liabilities and tax incentives.

 Businesses have varying tax rules, and those responsibilities only increase for Founders who often have different tax requirements than others.
 Meeting with a qualified CPA to learn about an 83 (b) election filing, the required disclosure of share purchase amounts and distribution, and how those calculations will affect other filings with the IRS, is critical to protect both the business and shareholders.

-By not learning and complying with tax requirements, confusion about what is income and what is capital gains can cause legal trouble that turns into very costly messes.
+By not learning and complying with tax requirements, confusion about what is income and what is capital gains can cause legal trouble that turns into a very costly mess.